Safe3/uuWAF/README.md

 ### Quick Start

-1. Login to the management: Access https://ip:4443 ,the IP address is the server IP address for installing the UUSEC WAF, the default username is "admin", and the default password is "#Passw0rd".
+1. Login to the management: Access https://ip:4443 ,the IP address is the server IP address for installing the UUSEC WAF, the default username is `admin`, and the default password is `#Passw0rd`.
 2. Add a site: Go to the "Sites" menu, click the "Add Site" button, and follow the prompts to add the site domain name and website server IP.
 3. Add SSL certificate: Go to the certificate management menu, click the "Add Certificate" button, and upload the HTTPS certificate and private key file of the domain name.
 If you don‘t have a SSL certificate, you can also apply for a Let's Encrypt free SSL certificate and renew it automatically before the certificate expires.
 4. Change the DNS address of the domain: Go to the domain name service provider's management backend and change the IP address recorded in the DNS A of the domain name to the IP address of the UUSEC WAF server.